 Workshops and side events will be organised by various organisations, including ESM Foundation, UNECE, EIT Raw Materials, UN Environment, GiZ, the German Development Cooperation Agency, University of Freiburg, Berlin Institute of Technology, Federation of German Scientists, the European Union H2020 project consortium CEWASTE and by Sustainable Recycling Industries project.

 Conference fees this year range from CHF 190 (students) to CHF 590 (full conference).
 Early bird specials and other special rates apply.
-REGISTRATION HAS BEEN OPENED (Early Bird until August 31).
+REGISTRATION HAS BEEN OPENED.

 WRF 2019 will be held from 23 – 24 October 2019 at the Centre International de Conferences (CICG) in Geneva, Switzerland.
 WRF 2019 will be centered on the theme of ‘Anchoring Natural Resources and Raw Materials Management for Achieving Sustainable Consumption and Production’.
 This topic was chosen to reinforce the dialogue that has started to gain international traction on resources and sustainable consumption and production.
 Notably, the United Nations Environmental Assembly (UNEA)-4 in March of this year concluded with a Ministerial Declaration reaffirming that poverty eradication, promoting sustainable patterns of consumption and production, and protecting the natural resource base of economic and social development are essential requirements for sustainable development.
 As a result of the ambitious outcomes of UNEA-4 and related conferences and networks, it is imperative and urgent now to anchor sustainable development considerations into all sectoral policies and make the link to sustainable consumption and production programs, based upon life-cycle approaches.